- It only took two years of Oculus’s operation (post Kickstarter campaign) before Facebook quickly bought it up.

 - Rift, Go, Quest, Quest 2, GearVR

-The first action of Facebook was to set Oculus on a stronger development path.
+Facebook’s first action was to set Oculus on a stronger development path.
 While they had a great concept with the Oculus Rift, nothing had come to fruition quite yet.
 On top of that, virtual reality devices had a history of being underwhelming.
 To help ease consumers into the idea, Facebook sent Oculus to work with Samsung Electronics to release Gear VR.
 At the time, smartphone producers were experimenting with smartphone-based virtual reality interfaces like Google Cardboard.
 (Note: The Google Store stopped selling Cardboard viewers in March 2021.)

 In March of 2016, Oculus finally released the first consumer version of the Rift headset.
 The Gear VR had allowed more developers to experiment with VR applications, but the Rift opened it up to a new world of possibilities.
 The Oculus Touch controllers, full room motion sensing, head tracking, high-resolution screens, and the power of a tethered PC made the Rift a massive success.

 In 2017, Oculus pushed even further with the release of their first standalone headset, the Oculus Go.
-The Go was another success.
-It was much more affordable than the Rift, which had a price of $600, but it could not support the same software experience.
+The Go was a success and much more affordable than the Rift, which had a price of $600, but it could not support the same software experience.

 By 2018, the conversation about “Big Tech” was becoming heated.
 The future of social media applications was no longer clear and stable.
 Facebook decided it was time that Oculus become one with Facebook Technologies, LLC.
 Technically, this was the death of Oculus as a separate company.
 Facebook, however, is and was well-versed in marketing and branding.
 They kept the name Oculus on their virtual reality devices.

-In 2019, Facebook changed the Virtual Reality landscape forever with the release of the Oculus Quest.
+In 2019, Facebook changed the virtual reality landscape forever with the release of the Oculus Quest.
 The Oculus Quest was the first standalone virtual reality headset.
 That meant all the discomfort of being tethered to a PC or Mac was eliminated.
-The Quest didn’t have the computing power of a full desktop, but it was adequate for a VR experience like no other.
+The Quest didn’t have the computing power of a full desktop, but it was designed for a VR experience like no other.
 The success of the Quest pushed for improvements that lead to the Quest 2 in 2020 with better screen resolution, refresh rate, storage, and processing power.

-In October of 2021, Facebook announced a new direction for the company.
+Facebook announced a new direction for the company in October of 2021.
 Brand names like Facebook and Oculus are being put to rest.
-Instead, the company decided to rebrand and center its development around the ‘metaverse’.
+Instead, the company decided to rebrand and center its development around the “Metaverse.”
 Throughout 2022, these company names will be removed and replaced by “Meta Platforms” marking the end of Oculus and the beginning of something different.

 The Founding of Oculus: How It Happened